LuckFire/amoled-cord/README.md

 # AMOLED-Cord (in dev)
 A theme that's nice on your eyes, lights out baby.
+This is my first ever theme, don't expect *everything* to be perfect.

 ![Preview](./Previews/ChatPreview.png)